Moving to Gyeongju, Korea

 If you have not spent a lot of time in Gyeongju, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Gyeongju, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Gyeongju for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay in Gyeongju for a long time.
 Renting offers more flexibility, as you can move without the hassle of selling a property.
 It also doesn't require a large upfront cost like a down payment, and the landlord is typically responsible for maintenance and repairs.
 Consider the cost of living, the real estate market, and your lifestyle preferences when making your decision.
-It's also advisable to consult with a real estate professional or financial advisor to help guide your decision," said one expat in Gyeongju.
+It's also advisable to consult with a real estate professional or financial advisor to help guide your decision," replied a member in Gyeongju.

 What should I pack when moving to Gyeongju?